 - Density, viscosity, and compressibility of the fluids.

 What is the difference between a Filter and a Coalescer?

 The main difference between a filter and a coalescer is that a filter normally separates a solid particle from gas or liquid whereas a coalescer provides the separation of two phases.

 What is an Oil Coalescer?

-An oil coalescer is a filtration system that removes gasolene, diesel, non-emulsified oil, and fuels from a waste stream.
-Closely spaced oil attracting media is used in the oil coalescers to promote agglomeration of larger oil particles, which then flow up the surface.
+An oil coalescer is a filtration system that removes gasoline, diesel, non-emulsified oil, and fuels from a waste stream.
+Closely spaced oil-attracting media is used in the oil coalescers to promote agglomeration of larger oil particles, which then flow up the surface.